 - Want to welcome back teachers and staff with a treat?
 Use this back to school teachers breakfast invitation to get teachers excited about the new year.

-- What kind of fundraisers can we host during a pandemic?
-Check out these 2 websites that make fundraising possible during COVID.
+- What kind of SIMPLE fundraisers can we host to raise money for the school?
+Check out these 2 websites that make fundraising super easy.

 - Ready to start an auction at your school?
 Learn how to start a live auction fundraiser from scratch.